Edi Rama: 2019 Albanian earthquake

-On 26 November 2019, an earthquake struck Albania and parliament granted Rama state of emergency powers to deal with the aftermath.
-Rama visited the earthquake epicentre to see the situation and damage, whereas political rivalries between him, Meta, and Basha were sidelined as they became involved in relief efforts.
-On 30 November Rama ended the search and rescue operation and the next day he attended the first funeral for the deceased.
+On 26 November 2019, an earthquake struck Albania, and subsequently, the country's parliament granted Rama state of emergency powers to deal with the aftermath.
+Rama visited the earthquake epicentre to oversee the situation and damage, whereas political rivalries between him, Meta, and Basha were sidelined as they became involved in relief efforts.
+On 30 November, Rama ended the search and rescue operation, and the next day, he attended the first funeral for the deceased.

 Rama reconfigured the state budget for 2020 to manage the post-earthquake situation to provide funds for the construction of homes.
-Rama called for additional expert assistance and monetary aid geared toward recovery from the international community stating that Albania lacks the capacity "to do this (reconstruction) alone."
+Rama called for additional expert assistance and monetary aid geared toward recovery from the international community, stating that Albania lacks the capacity "to do this (reconstruction) alone."

-In mid-December, Rama was criticised by NGOs, human rights organisations, and parts of the media of misusing the situation to pass controversial legislation after he sought a three-month extension for his state of emergency powers from parliament.
-Rama tasked a group of fundraisers to manage the donations from the Albanian diaspora and to provide oversight for their usage.
-Rama contacted and held discussions with some influential world leaders and countries asking for assistance and the creation of an international donors conference.
-On 8 December, Rama was present at a Turkish donors conference for Albania that was organised and attended by President Erdogan.
-In January 2020, Rama publicised preliminary figures on damage caused by the earthquake that totaled more than €1 billion.
+In mid-December 2019, Rama faced criticism from several non-governmental organisations, human rights organisations, and parts of the media for misusing the situation to pass controversial legislation after he sought a three-month extension of his state of emergency powers from parliament.
+Rama assembled and tasked a group of fundraisers to manage donations from the Albanian diaspora and guarantee oversight of their use.
+Rama contacted and held discussions with several influential world leaders and countries, requesting assistance and the creation of an international donors' conference.
+On 8 December, Rama personally attended a Turkish donors conference for Albania that was organised and attended by President Erdogan.
+In January 2020, Rama publicised preliminary figures of damage caused by the earthquake, which totaled more than €1 billion.